 - Your skin will age faster

-- Your judgement will be impaired
+- Your judgment will be impaired

 Staying Awake For Long Periods Of Time Might Literally Kill You